antonboychenko/contagion_network/README.md

-# contagion_network
+# Contagion in networks

-It is an example of my python code that analyses contagion in networks.
+This is an example of my python code.
+The code aim to partially replicate the analysis conducted by Ji Eun Kim and Milena Tsvetkova in "Large-scale network analysis reveals cheating spreads through victimization and observation".

+Hope you enjoy it!